rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_03_create_blueprint.md

 8. Click on `Generate Blueprint` to start the BDA blueprint creation process.
 BDA will analyze the sample form and create a new reusable Blueprint for future CMS 1500 forms.
    ![screenshot_generate_blueprint][screenshot_generate_blueprint]

 9. Once the blueprint is ready, BDA prompts for a Blueprint name.
 Enter `claims-review-cms-1500` and click `Create Blueprint`.
-In a short while BDA would gather insights from the generate results
+In a short while BDA would gather insights from the extract fields for the blueprint
    ![name_blueprint][screenshot_name_blueprint]

 > [!Important]
->By default the claims review stack uses the blueprint name `claims-review-cms1500`.
+>By default the claims review stack uses the blueprint name `claims-review-cms-1500`.
 To use another name you would need to modify the cdk context variable in `cdk.json` and redeploy the stack.
 See [Customize Stack Parameters](b_claims_review_01_deploy.md#customize-stack-parameters-a-namecustomize_stack_parameters)

 ## Step 3: Review and Refine the Blueprint

 1. Review the extracted fields.
-You should see various sections including:
+You might see various sections including:
    - Patient and Insured Information
    - Physician or Supplier Information
    - Diagnosis Codes
    - Service Lines (potentially multiple)
+   ![Extracted_fields][screenshot_extracted_fields]
 2. If needed, manually add or adjust fields to ensure all critical information is captured